-France is also an important market for specialty coffees, although it took long for it to take off.
-Today, the share of specialty coffees in France is still only 1% to 2% of its total coffee market, but has strong potential for growth.
-The share of specialty coffee in France is expected to rise to about 10% of the total French coffee market by 2025.
+France is also an important market for speciality coffees, although it took long for it to take off.
+In 2019, the estimated market share of speciality coffees in France reached 2% to 3% of its total coffee market, and is growing quickly.
+The share of speciality coffee in France is expected to rise to about 10% of the total French coffee market by 2025.

-The UK specialty coffee market is growing at full speed
+The UK speciality coffee market is growing at full speed

-British consumers traditionally drink more instant coffee than those in other European countries, but the sales of specialty coffees are growing rapidly in the UK.
+British consumers traditionally drink more instant coffee than those in other European countries, but the sales of speciality coffees are growing rapidly in the UK.
 This growth is highly influenced by out-of-home consumption.
-The expansion of specialty coffee chains, such as Grind, GAIL’s and Joe & The Juice, and the involvement of established chains, such as Starbucks, Costa Coffee and Caffè Nero, in specialty coffees are shaping this market.
+The expansion of speciality coffee chains, such as Grind, GAIL’s and Joe & The Juice, and the involvement of established chains, such as Starbucks, Costa Coffee and Caffè Nero, in speciality coffees are shaping this market.

-Besides the growing interest in high-quality coffees, there is also a strong interest in sustainable coffees in the UK.
+Besides the growing interest in high-quality coffees, there is also a strong interest in sustainable coffees in the United Kingdom.
 In fact, the United Kingdom presents a very established market for certified coffees.
-Fairtrade and Rainforest Alliance-UTZ actually find their largest markets in the United Kingdom.
+Fairtrade and Rainforest Alliance find their largest markets in the United Kingdom.

-Germany’s gigantic coffee market opens up for specialty coffee
+Germany’s gigantic coffee market opens up for speciality coffee

-The domestic market for specialty coffee is growing in Germany.
-Out-of-home consumption has been growing steadily for the past years, including consumption in coffee shops and bakeries that continues to increase.
-This growth is expected to continue, as approximately 50% of German coffee drinkers say they are willing to spend more money for better quality coffee.
+The domestic market for speciality coffee is growing in Germany.
+Out-of-home consumption has been growing steadily for the past years, registering a 5% growth rate over 2018.
+In 2018, about 12% of Germany’s total annual coffee consumption was consumed out-of-home.
+This segment is expected to continue, as approximately 50% of German coffee drinkers say they are willing to spend more money for better quality coffee.

-Eastern European market for specialty coffee is small but has potential
+Eastern European market for speciality coffee is small but has potential

-The Eastern European market for specialty coffee is a lot smaller than in North Western markets, but it shows interesting potential.
-The largest and fastest growing Eastern European markets for specialty coffee are Czech Republic, Hungary, Poland and Romania.
+The Eastern European market for speciality coffee is a lot smaller than in North Western markets, but it shows interesting potential.
+The largest and fastest growing Eastern European markets for speciality coffee are Czech Republic, Hungary, Poland and Romania.

-In Poland, the number of specialty coffee shops is on the rise.
-In Romania, the number of specialty coffee shops went up from only three to more than 90 coffee shops between 2013 and 2019.
-The number of coffee shops in Hungary has also grown exponentially in the last few years, reaching approximately 150 specialty coffee shops in 2019.
+In Poland, the number of speciality coffee shops is on the rise.
+In Romania, the number of speciality coffee shops went up from only three to more than 90 coffee shops between 2013 and 2019.
+The number of coffee shops in Hungary has also grown exponentially in the last few years, reaching approximately 150 speciality coffee shops in 2019.

 Examples of specialised independent coffee shops in Eastern Europe include: Rebel Bean, Plato Café and Misto Café (Czech Republic), Two Minutes and The Urbanist (Romania), Black Sheep and The Goat Herder (Hungary), and Java Coffee Roasters and Hayb Coffee (Poland).

 Coffee chains are also growing fast in Eastern Europe.
-Romania had the fastest outlet growth in all of Europe in 2018: 25%.
+Romania had the fastest outlet growth in all of Europe in 2019: 28%.
 McCafé, Starbucks, Caffè Nero and Costa Coffee are examples of large chains in Eastern Europe.
-The growing number of coffee shops and micro roasters in Eastern Europe illustrates the consumer interest in incorporating quality and variety to their coffee.
+The growing number of coffee shops and micro roasters in Eastern Europe illustrates the consumer interest in incorporating quality and variety in their coffee.

-As the specialty niche market begins to flourish in the region, different actors in Eastern European countries have been joining the Specialty Coffee Association (SCA).
-Bulgaria, Czech Republic, Hungary, Lithuania, Poland, Slovakia and Romania have their own national SCA chapters.
-Czech Republic is also home to the Coffee Embassy, in Prague, whose mission it is to educate and promote coffee culture in the country.
+As the speciality niche market begins to flourish in the region, different actors in Eastern European countries have been joining the Specialty Coffee Association (SCA).
+Bulgaria, Czechia, Hungary, Lithuania, Poland, Slovakia and Romania have their own national SCA chapters.
+Czechia is also home to the Coffee Embassy, in Prague, whose mission it is to educate and promote coffee culture in the country.

-The large number of coffee festivals organised in Eastern Europe also help to illustrate the growing interest in specialty coffee in this region.
-Examples of events in Eastern Europe include the Prague Coffee Festival (Czech Republic), Warsaw Coffee Festival (Poland), Bucharest Coffee Festival (Romania), Sofia Coffee Festival (Bulgaria) and Vilnius Coffee Festival (Lithuania).
+The large number of coffee festivals organised in Eastern Europe also help to illustrate the growing interest in speciality coffee in this region.
+Examples of events in Eastern Europe include the Prague Coffee Festival (Czechia), Warsaw Coffee Festival (Poland), Bucharest Coffee Festival (Romania), Sofia Coffee Festival (Bulgaria) and Tallinn Coffee Festival (Estonia).

-- Check the European Coffee Trip website to find examples of specialised coffee shops and smallscale roasters active in the specialty niche market in Europe.
+- Check the European Coffee Trip website to find examples of specialised coffee shops and small-scale roasters active in the speciality niche market in Europe.

-- See our country studies to read more about the specialty markets and coffee opportunities in Eastern Europe, France, Germany, Scandinavia and the United Kingdom.
+- See our country studies to read more about the speciality markets and coffee opportunities in Eastern Europe, France, Germany, Scandinavia and the United Kingdom.

 - Follow the news on the Allegra World Coffee Portal to stay up to date on the developments in the European coffee chain market.

-4. Which trends offer opportunities in the European specialty coffee market?
+4. Which trends offer opportunities in the European speciality coffee market?

-Specialty coffee is gaining ground in the European market.
-An important trend in this segment is the introduction of specialty coffee capsules in the single-serve market, which is a growing segment on its own.
+Speciality coffee is gaining ground in the European market.
+An important trend in this segment is the introduction of speciality coffee capsules in the single-serve market, which is a growing segment on its own.
 Buyers are also slowly developing interest in Fine Robusta.
-Besides the growing variety of actors active in the specialty coffee market, mainstream players are also increasingly involved in this sector.
+Besides the growing variety of actors active in the speciality coffee market, mainstream players are also increasingly involved in this sector.

-Mainstream coffee actors increasingly engage in specialty market
+Mainstream coffee actors increasingly engage in speciality market

-Large European trading companies are expanding their specialty coffee portfolio.
-InterAmerican Coffee (owned by Neumann Kaffee Gruppe), for example, was one of the first to set up a division dedicated to sourcing specialty coffees.
-Other more recent examples include: Olam Specialty Coffee, Volcafé Specialty, Rehm & Co (owned by Benecke Coffee) and 32Cup (owned by Sucafina).
+Large European trading companies are expanding their speciality coffee portfolio.
+InterAmerican Coffee (owned by Neumann Kaffee Gruppe), for example, was one of the first to set up a division dedicated to sourcing speciality coffees.
+Other, more recent examples include: Olam Specialty Coffee, Volcafé Specialty, Rehm & Co (owned by Benecke Coffee) and Sucafina Specialty (known as 32Cup before being acquired by Sucafina).

-Mainstream companies have also been acquiring small specialised roasters, as way to enter the specialty market.
-This the case, for example, of the acquisition of specialty roaster Blue Bottle by Nestlé in late 2017, and the acquisitions of Stumptown Coffee Roasters and Intelligentsia by JAB Holdings.
+Mainstream companies have also been acquiring small specialised roasters, as way to enter the speciality market.
+This the case, for example, of the acquisition of speciality roaster Blue Bottle by Nestlé in late 2017, and the acquisitions of Stumptown Coffee Roasters and Intelligentsia by JAB Holdings.

-Single-serve coffee methods are increasingly popular in the European market.
-The ease-of-use of these products, their strong marketing and the variety of flavours available have contributed to their popularity.
-One important trend within the single-serve market is the introduction of specialty coffee capsules.
-Examples of companies working in the single-serve specialty segment are the British Halo, Hayman and Colonna and Belgium’s Caffènation.
+Single-serve coffee methods are growing in popularity in the European market.
+The ease of use of these products, their strong marketing and the variety of flavours available have contributed to their popularity.
+One important trend within the single-serve market is the introduction of speciality coffee capsules.
+Examples of companies working in the single-serve speciality segment are the British Difference Coffee, Halo, Hayman and Colonna and Belgium’s Caffènation.
 Large brands in the European mainstream single-serve market include L’OR, Lavazza and Nespresso.

-The use of specialty coffee in capsules brings interesting opportunities in the process of popularising specialty coffees of different origins and flavours.
-Nespresso has obviously joined this trend, launching the Reviving Origins programme, aimed at bringing back lost coffee origins.
-However, bear in mind that within the single-serve market, this is still a very small niche.
+The use of speciality coffee in capsules brings interesting opportunities in the process of popularising speciality coffees of different origins and flavours.
+Nespresso has joined this trend by launching the Reviving Origins programme, aimed at bringing back lost coffee origins.
+However, bear in mind that this is still a very small niche within the single-serve market.